Skip to content

 </repositories>

 Then, to use packages add the dependency to your pom.xml file.
-The easiest way to find dependencies is to go to your module's assets tab on the BSR, which will have a listing of versions for your module with all of the plugins on your instance.
+The easiest way to find dependencies is to go to your module's assets tab on the BSR, which has a listing of versions for your module with all of the plugins on your instance.
 For example:

 pom.xml